lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-Create an inference request object if one has not been already created.
+An inference request object is created if one has not been already created.
 The request object is used for holding input and output data, starting inference, and waiting for completion and results.

 ```cpp
         if (!request) {